 Living and working as an artist, craftsman in Alaska.
-I work mostly with Clay and Wood and have been drawn to making stuff for a really long time.
-I tend towards simple process and hand work, I like old technology and new and I find a special interest when it's clear that an intimate object was made by human hands.
-It seems somehow that when a certain amount of care and attention is given to an object it shows and matters.
+I work mostly with Clay and Wood with some print and other explorations.
+I tend towards simple process and hand work, I like old technology and new.
+I find a special interest when it's clear that an intimate object was made by human hands and even more interest when the object can suggest its place in nature, reminding us of ours.

 As well as art and craft I am passionate about the outside and wild places.
 Rivers, mountains, the sea and the wildlife that live in it are all exciting and meaningful to me.
-Boating, skiing, biking, climbing and running help keep me balanced as well as just simply being these places.
+Boating, skiing, biking, climbing and running help keep me balanced.
 This all serves as inspiration and also stands on it's own as an important part of my life.
+Time outside inspires my time making, time making inspires my time outside.
 Living in Alaska offers this experience readily and is what brings one here, living in Wisconsin before that had the same...but different.

 Teaching has been and is a big part of my life.
 This includes teaching in schools, universities and creative settings like rivers, woods and yurts.